Discovery Logo

 In 1995, the article “The” disappeared from the channel’s name, so it needed a new logo.
 The developers kept the Aurora Bold Condensed and Futura fonts but made the second word more visible by making it bigger and bolder.
 In addition to the typography, the color scheme has changed: the lettering has become purple for the first time.

 Thanks to computer graphics, a globe appeared in the lower-left corner, which looked very realistic.
-The designers did not detail the relief but depicted white clouds blocking the view of the surface.
-The colorful planet was lit from the left side, so a gradient shadow fell on the right side.
+The designers did not detail the relief but depicted white clouds obscuring the surface.
+The colorful planet was lit from the left, so a gradient shadow fell on the right side.
 A similar hue transition effect was used for the blue horizontal line drawn below the lettering.

 2000 – 2007